-- Members receive the report and note the performance of the Treasury Management function for 2017-18; and, - Members recommend the report to County Council.
+- Members receive the report and note the performance of the Treasury Management function for 2017-18; and, - Members approve the report..

 Link to the Corporate Plan

 This report supports the "We want to be efficient, open and work for everyone" priority included in the Council's Corporate Plan 2018-21.